Emmanuel Ukpai

-Emmanuel Ukpai (born 11 October 1987) is a former Nigerian footballer striker.
+Emmanuel Ukpai (born 11 October 1987) is a former Nigerian football striker.

 Career

 He began his career in Togo by Douane FC joined in January 2006 to Boldklubben Frem and played his first game on 14 May 2006 against Lolland-Falster Alliancen.
 He left after 6 months Copenhagen and moved to Ølstykke FC by the club played 46 matches making 22 goals.
 Than transferred to Esbjerg fB he left also Ølstykke FC from the second Danish tier in January 2008.